schuelermine/ret/README.md

   - `home`: The directory is your home directory
   - `symlink`: The directory is a symlink

+You are invited to contribute more landmark specifications!
+Or send me an email if you want one added.

 ## How to build

 You can build it using The Haskell Cabal or Nix.